markosiilak/790823745/README.md

 This application provides a comprehensive task management system where users can:
 - Display tasks across quarterly timelines in an interactive timeline view
 - Visualize tasks as horizontal bars positioned by their start and end dates
+- View every date in the quarter with individual date columns in the timeline
+- Automatically scroll to the current date when viewing a quarter
 - Create, edit, and delete tasks with start and end dates
 - Add subtasks to tasks with specific dates and times
 - Seamlessly navigate between quarters
 - Zoom and pan the timeline for better navigation (Ctrl/Cmd/Alt + mouse wheel to zoom, Shift + mouse wheel to pan)
-- Click on task bars to quickly edit task information
+- Click on task bars to quickly edit task information in a modal dialog
 - Multilingual admin interface (English, Estonian)

 ## Tech Stack